 We believe that Monkey World should be accessible to all, and are continually looking for new ways to improve our facilities.

 Please download our accessibility statement for a full guide to what you can expect when visiting Monkey World.
 The main facilities are outlined below.
-During Covid-19 we have had to make some changes to our accessibility offerings to comply with social distancing measures safely.

 All of Monkey World is accessible for our disabled visitors except for the Woodland Walk, due to the uneven ground.
 The only primate enclosure along the Woodland Walk is one marmoset house.
 In a few places around the park there are some uneven surfaces and short areas on steep cambers which may be difficult to negotiate for manual wheelchair users.